Klodd/OOWR/README.md

 and make sure the configure log says it has found libDC1394.
 If it hasn't, solve your $PATH issues.
 [One way of doing this is here.](https://github.com/bpinto/oh-my-fish)

 # Usage instructions
 Use the compile script to generate the *live* executable.
-Then you can try:
+Then you can try in a terminal:
-./live --help
+<pre>./live --help</pre>
-to get general information about the available options or ./live --fps 50 to dive immediatly into action!
+to get general information about the available options or
+<pre>./live --fps 50</pre>
+to dive immediatly into action!

 # Thanks
 I would like to acknowledge [Aakash Patel](http://aaka.sh/patel/) for his great [blog post](http://aaka.sh/patel/2013/06/28/live-video-webcam-recording-with-opencv/) on using libboost to get real live recording from a camera.
-I also acknowledge any resource on the *new* syntax of OpenCV I could find...
+I also acknowledge all resources on the *new* syntax of OpenCV I could find...